beam-community/bamboo/README.md

 end
 ```

-## Composable.
+## Composing with pipes.
 Use for default from address, default layouts, etc.

 ```elixir
 defmodule MyApp.Emails do